2.a) Theory of the origin of the Universe

-Also, on the page on Fundamental Forces of Matter is a list of elastic properties of the reticular structure of matter –global aether.
-Those properties together with processes and mechanisms explained here lead us to consider the idea of a stationary or cyclical Universe on a large scale seriously.
+Also, on the page on Fundamental Forces of Matter is a list of elastic properties of the reticular structure of matter or Global Aether –quantum foam, strings or space-time with mechanical properties.
+Those characteristics together with processes and mechanisms explained here lead us to consider a stationary or cyclical universe on a larger scale than the observable universe.

 Cause of creation or origin of the Universe is a “dark cause.”

 Some weaknesses present in the Big Bang theory are: